-SCSD refers to the Air Quality and Outdoor Activity Guidance for Schools from the Environmental Protection Agency (EPA) to inform our decisions for caring for students who have asthma and/or other respiratory health concerns.
+SCSD refers to the recommendations from the School Air Quality Activity Recommendations, a document developed with content from the California Department of Education to inform our decisions for caring for students who have asthma and/or other respiratory health concerns.
 As always, our staff will prioritize student health needs and follow student health plans.
 If your child has asthma and/or other related health concerns, please make sure his/her Asthma Action Plan is updated to include responses during days with poor air quality and that the necessary medications and the requisite directions are provided to the school.

 What steps can parents/caregivers take to support their child during poor air quality?

 Parents are encouraged to talk to their children about air quality concerns.
 Feel free to share these factual official advisories that are published by the Environmental Protection Agency.
 Being in conversation with your child and referring to facts helps reduce confusion.
 Other steps parents can take include: